What is Curbside Pick Up And Is It Right For My Company?

-It all started in 1921 when the first carhop drive-in restaurant appeared.
-Now, instead of roller skates and burgers, there’s curbside pickup—the act of picking up online purchases without stepping out of your car.
-While not entirely the same, one could say it’s the logical and technological extension of carhops.
+It all started in 1921 when the first carhop drive-in restaurant appeared.1Now, instead of roller skates and burgers, there’s curbside pickup—the act of picking up online purchases without stepping out of your car.
+While not entirely the same, one could argue that a curbside service, like Buy Online, Pick Up in Store (BOPIS), is the logical and technological extension of drive-ins and drive-thrus.

 Other benefits of curbside pickup include: